lunchbag/hugo-blog/content/posts/lunch-money.md

 <img src="/uploads/budget3.jpg" class="expanded" />
 <span class="caption">Set this month's budget by seeing your budget from last month versus how much you actually spent!</span>

 We also consider upcoming events that might need some extra budgeting.
-For example, upcoming weddings would require extra budgeting in the Gifts category.
+For example, a friend's wedding would require extra budgeting in the Gifts category.
 This monthly reflection and planning helps us come up with a reasonable budget for the forthcoming month and is a skill that improves over time. <span class="highlight">With course correction, you will strengthen your ability to predict and anticipate future spending.</span>

 # Sign up for beta